 Want to know the answers?
-Move the cursor over the question and press the left mouse button.
+Just move the cursor over the question

 2. What papers are necessary?

 Spanish law insists that you have all requisite papers if you wish to engage in any economic activity.
 However, Amata is not interested in papers as such in general and in particular does not regard a "tarjeta de artesanía" as proof of competence.
 The quality is in the work and not in the paper.

 4. Can we sell material made by hand by people in other countries?

 Amata understands perfectly that poor people in Third World countries need all the help they can get, but Amata is an organisation to promote artesanía in Spain.
 Amata does not permit any re-sale at all, whether the material is made by friends or family of the person on the stall or is sold to help poor people abroad.

 The first step is to make sure that you send us photographs of your material, preferably close ups so that Amata can check the quality.
 If you sell several different types of material (see question 5) make sure the photographs include ALL of them.
 Also photographs of the stand and (for medieval fairs) of the artesan in medieval dress.
 Send a copy of these (by post or by e-mail) to Amata together with an address and a telephone number.
 Amata wants to raise standards and does not admit stands to events unless quality has been first checked.